 Candidates please apply online with your CV, a cover letter, an article-length writing sample, and a short research proposal (no more than 800 words).
 Please ask three recommenders to send their letters directly to Nir Eisikovits, Director of the UMB Applied Ethics Center, at email@example.com.
 Applications received through any other channel will not be considered.

-The closing date for applications is June 15, 2021.
-Interviews will take place virtually in June and July of 2021, with decisions made by the end of September.
-The position starts in January 20, 2022.
-Please contact firstname.lastname@example.org with questions about the role or application process.
+The closing date for applications is December 1, 2021.
+Interviews will take place virtually in December of 2021 and January of 2022.
+The position starts on the first day of the fall semester in 2022.
+Please contact firstname.lastname@example.org or email@example.com with questions about the role or application process.

 Review of candidates will begin following the application closing date.